Doi Pha Tang

 Mae Kuang Suspension Bridge

 As someone who is a nervous rider on dirt, I confess that the last section that curves and dips down onto the bridge really had me thinking I was going to come off!
-The video above really doesn’t show how steep this section is.
-I also made a full video of the whole dirt section (the earlier part being simple), which you can view HERE if interested.

-Suspension Bridge Mae Khuang Dam
+Mae Khuang Dam Suspension Bridge

 After riding over the bridge I stopped to have a drink at one of the small restaurants there.
 The view was stunning.
 For me, the bridge is beautiful and esthetically pleasing.
 For others, it may be ugly.
 Personally, I think it is just perfect.
 All in all a fantastic weekend ride, with so much packed into just two days.
 Really loved it!

-Hope you enjoyed this trip report.
+I hope you enjoyed this Chiang Khong Music Festival trip report.

 4 Comments